Consider new modes of agency, extend your technical skills, and expand your drawing experience with this five-day short course in drawing.

 "...Alex was an excellent tutor.
 I also think it’s valuable to have people on the course with a level of experience or existing art practice, as you learn so much from the rest of the group."Participant

-The course will take place at Bath School of Art and Design in central Bath.
+The course will take place at our Sion Hill campus in central Bath.

 The fee for the programme is £400 for the full five days.